JasonLab/TransfusionBloodUnitFrequency/README.md

 Simple program to find the probability of obtaining a donor unit which is antigen negative for select units.

 !!!!!!!!!!!Appropriate donor information will need to be self provided.
 Frequencies vary greatly depending on location.
-Other common~ antigens to consider: Lewis group, Lu group
+Other common~ antigens to consider:  Lu group